On September 3, 1783, the United States signed the peace agreement with Great Britain that recognized its independence from the British Crown.

 Somewhere along the line, I became interested in motivation, psychology, self-help, and personal development.
 This allowed me to be able to overcome the difficult moments in my life, to focus my energy on bettering myself, and on being able to work on becoming self-confident.

-Then I became interested in health, fitness, nutrition, so I wrote a bit about that.
-This allowed me to change my physique.
+Then I became interested in health, fitness, nutrition.
+This allowed me to change my physique, to develop inner fortitude by working out my body.

-And looking back, I don’t regret taking all that time away from writing to pursue other skills.
+And looking back, I don’t regret taking all that time away from writing.
 Not at all.
 I am a different human being because of my desire to change, to adapt to certain circumstances, to overcome certain limitations.

 It seems to me that the truly successful among us have an innate desire to constantly reinvent themselves, because they are well aware of the fact that the future belongs to those who never, ever consider themselves as a complete work of art.